suusanp/stealth-health/m1/case_study.md

 This is seen in practice when Fitbit states, in their privacy policy, that they collect a wide range of PII for the purposes of providing their 'Services' (defined by Fitbit as "devices, applications, software, websites, APIs, products, and services").
 This statement is so vague that it is essentially meaningless and does not provide users with a clear understanding of the purposes for which their personal information is collected.

-Another requirement of Principle 2 is that companies "obtain their consent again should you identify a new purpose." [pipeda](https://www.priv.gc.ca/en/privacy-topics/privacy-laws-in-canada/the-personal-information-protection-and-electronic-documents-act-pipeda/p_principle/principles/p_purposes/)
+Another requirement of Principle 2 is that companies "obtain their consent again should you identify a new purpose."[^2]

 Google notifies users of changes to their privacy policy through email in which continued use of their services is considered consent.
 Under PIPEDA, this is not considered valid consent, so Fitbit is not in compliance with this aspect of Principle 2.

 #### 3. Consent

 Fitbit's privacy policy states that it collects personal information for the purposes of providing its 'Services': "We work with partners who provide us with analytics and advertising services.
 This includes helping us understand how users interact with the Services"[^10].
-This is a broad statement that does not clearly define the purposes for which personal information is collected.
+Observe the language used in this statement; it is broad and does not clearly define the purposes for which personal information is collected.

 Considering that PIPEDA's Fair Information Principle 3 requires that organizations "only collect, use or disclose personal information for purposes that a reasonable person would consider appropriate under the circumstances"[^3], Fitbit's data collection would not be accordance with this principle; most customers would not consider the collection of personal information for the purposes of advertising and marketing to be appropriate.

 Furthermore, usage of vague language and contradiction in Fitbit's privacy policy makes it difficult for users to make informed choices.
 For example, the policy states: "We never sell the personal information of our users.
 We do work with partners who provide us with advertising services".
 This is a contradiction that seemingly attempts to take advantage of the fact that many users may not understand the difference between selling personal information and sharing it with third parties for advertising purposes.

-"People must understand what they are consenting to.
-It is only considered valid if it is reasonable to expect that your customers will understand the nature, purpose and consequences of the collection, use or disclosure of their personal information." - PIPEDA Fair Information Principle 3 – Consent[^3]

-Fitbit cannot claim to have obtained "meaningful consent" from its users as required by PIPEDA, because it has not clearly defined the purposes for which personal information is collected and has not provided clear and understandable information about the sharing of personal information with third parties.
+Additionally, Fitbit cannot claim to have obtained "meaningful consent"[^3] from its users as required by PIPEDA, because it has not clearly defined the purposes for which personal information is collected and has not provided clear and understandable information about the sharing of personal information with third parties.

 Finally, the consent principle states "The form of consent must take into account the sensitivity of the personal information."
 The health information that Fitbit collects is among the most sensitive forms of information that can be collected as described by the OPC themselves [Application by the Courts and the OPC in Different Contexts](https://www.priv.gc.ca/en/privacy-topics/privacy-laws-in-canada/the-personal-information-protection-and-electronic-documents-act-pipeda/pipeda-compliance-help/pipeda-interpretation-bulletins/interpretations_10_sensible/).
 Fitbit watches, at their core, are health and fitness trackers, meaning the information that they collect (and subsequently share with advertisers and business partners) is highly sensitive.
 The fact that Fitbit commits these consent violations while also collecting highly sensitive information is inappropriately invasive and not in compliance with PIPEDA.